 b.
 Under the supervision and control of the umpire, powdered resin or drying agents (cloths embedded with resin) approved by Softball Canada can be applied to the pitcher’s hand.

 a.
-Must remain within the lines of the catcher’s box until the pitched ball is batted, touches the ground or plate, or reaches the catcher’s box.
+Must remain within the lines of the catcher’s box until the pitch is released.

 b.
 Shall return the ball directly to the pitcher after each pitch, including after a foul ball.

 EFFECT – Sec.
 7b: An additional ball shall be awarded to the batter.

 2. When the batter becomes a batter-runner; or

 3. When there are runners on base; or